 The Company evaluates subsequent events and transactions that occur after the balance sheet date through the date that the financial statements were issued.
-Through August 18, 2020, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+Through August 28, 2020, the Company did not identify any subsequent events, except as disclosed above, that would have required adjustment or disclosure in the financial statements.

-52,500,000 Units
+50,000,000 Units